vanillaSlice/blog/content/post/keep-those-prs-small.md

 ### "If I were asked to review this PR, would I be happy about it?"

-If the answer is "No", then split into smaller PRs.
+If the answer is "No", then consider splitting it into smaller PRs.

+Try to view your PR with fresh eyes.
+If you read it from top to bottom, is it hard to follow?
 Are those extraneous updates distracting?
-Do they draw attention away from the main problem this PR is solving?
+Do they draw attention away from the main problem that you are attempting to solve?

 Somebody has to take time out of their day to review your code.
 Put yourself in their shoes.
 Make it easy for them and they'll (hopefully) return the favour with the PRs they send your way.

 ## Final thoughts

 Give it a try for a week.
+Make a conscious effort to keep your PRs small and gauge:

+* the speed at which you are merging your PRs into master.
+* how reactive people are to reviewing your PRs.
+* the number of comments offering constructive criticism.
-Gauge the speed at which you are merging your PRs into master.
-Gauge how reactive people are to reviewing your PRs.
-Gauge how often you're having to go back and fix bugs introduced by prior PRs.
+* how often you're having to go back and fix bugs introduced by prior PRs.

+I'm confident that you'll see an improvement.
 At the very least, your number of contributions will start to look pretty healthy.

 So one last time: **keep those PRs small!**